greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/DECLARE.html.md

 query
 :   A [SELECT](SELECT.html) or [VALUES](VALUES.html) command which will provide the rows to be returned by the cursor.

-:   XXX
-    If the cursor is used in the `WHERE CURRENT OF` clause of the [UPDATE](UPDATE.html) or [DELETE](DELETE.html) command, the `SELECT` command must satisfy the following conditions:
+:   If the cursor is used in the `WHERE CURRENT OF` clause of the [UPDATE](UPDATE.html) or [DELETE](DELETE.html) command, the `SELECT` command must satisfy the following conditions:

     -   Cannot reference a view or external table.
     -   References only one table.
-        <br/><br/>The table must be updatable.
-For example, the following are not updatable: table functions, set-returning functions, append-only tables, columnar tables.
+        <br/><br/>The table must be a heap table, and it must not be replicated-distributed (must not be a view, external table, or append-optimized column-oriented table).

     -   Cannot contain any of the following:
         -   A grouping clause